matrix-org/synapse/docs/usage/configuration/config_documentation.md

 to access even if they are specified in `url_preview_ip_range_blacklist`.
 This is useful for specifying exceptions to wide-ranging blacklisted target IP ranges - e.g. for enabling URL previews for a specific private website only visible in your network.
+Defaults to none.

 Example configuration:
 ```